mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/deploying-services/private-docker-registry/index.md

 navigationTitle:  Using a Private Docker Registry
 title: Using a Private Docker Registry
 menuWeight: 4
-excerpt: Creating an archive for a private Docker registry
+excerpt: Providing access to a private Docker registry
 render: mustache
 model: /mesosphere/dcos/2.1/data.yml
 enterprise: false
 ---

+To supply authentication credentials which allows agents to pull from a private Docker registry, there are several methods to choose from:

+1. Use the DC/OS configuration parameter [cluster_docker_credentials](/mesosphere/dcos/2.1/installing/production/advanced-configuration/configuration-reference/#cluster-docker-credentials) to set Docker credentials on each agent.
+This will enable any task to pull from the registry without any other configuration needed to services.

-To supply credentials to pull from a private Docker registry, create an archive of your Docker credentials, then add it as a URI in your service or pod definition.
-In DC/OS Enterprise, you can also [upload your private Docker registry credentials to the DC/OS Secret store](#secret-store-instructions) and reference it in your service or pod definition.
+1. Create an archive (.tar.gz file) of the Docker credentials.
+Then add it as a URI in each service or pod definition that will pull from the registry.
+DC/OS packages and other Mesos frameworks may not support the ability to add Docker credentials to their tasks using this method.

-<a name="uri-instructions"></a>
-# Referencing private Docker registry credentials as a URI
+1. Upload the Docker credentials into [DC/OS Secrets](/mesosphere/dcos/2.1/security/ent/secrets/).
+Then add that secret in each service or pod definition that will pull from the registry.
+DC/OS packages and other Mesos frameworks may not support the ability to add Docker credentials to their tasks using this method. [enterprise type="inline" size="small" /]

+DC/OS does not support external credential stores or credential helpers.

+In addition to supplying credentials, the CA certificate of the private Docker registry may also be needed to be provided to DC/OS.

+# Prerequisites
-## Step 1: Compress Docker credentials
+### Create a Docker credentials configuration file
 1. Log in to the private registry manually.
 Login creates a `.docker` folder and a `.docker/config.json` file in your home directory.

     ```bash